BurkR/lab04/README.md

 1.4 In the main page of GeoServer, click on the Layer Preview under the Data tab.
 An table of the layer will show up.
 In this table, please identify the layer you have created, and then click on the Select one dropdown menu.
 In this menu, you will need to generate two services.

-Once you click on the PNG item under the WMS category, a new browser web page tab will appeare with a map tile.
+Once you click on the PNG item under the WMS category, a new browser web page tab will appear with a map tile.
 Please record the url of wms and also save the map tile as an image.

 Also, by click on the GeoJson item under the WFS category, a new browser web tab will appear with a raw geojson data.
 Please record the url and save the geojson data in the name of ore_counties.geojson.